urbanairship/sarlacc-pit/README.md

 #### Failure Callback

-        setFetchFailureCallback(FetchFailureCallback fetchFailureCallback)
+        setFailureCallback(FailureCallback failureCallback)

-Provide a callback to be invoked any time a fetch operation throws.
+Provide a callback to be invoked any time a fetch or process operation throws.
+Depending on the return value of the callback either no action will be taken, the exposed collection will be put in an error state, or the whole service will be shut down.
+Note that if the initial fetch fails and the failure callback returns SHUT_DOWN, an exception will be thrown instead.

 It is guaranteed that invocations of this callback will never overlap, and will never overlap with an invocation of the update callback if defined.
 Execution of this callback is performed on the thread